All You Need to Know About Jacinta Ngobese-Zuma, Leader of South Africa’s Anti-immigration Movement

 - Jacinta Ngobese-Zuma is a former radio presenter who became a major voice in South Africa’s immigration debate

-- She founded the March and March movement, which campaigns for stricter immigration enforcement
+- She founded the March and March movement, which campaigns for stricter enforcement of immigration laws

 South African activist and former radio presenter Jacinta Ngobese-Zuma has become one of the most talked-about public figures in Africa.